jonbmoore2500/Climb-Control-2/README.md

  - allows the selection of a Problem to open EditForm in Problems

 EditForm
- - allows the user to edit certain information fields of a selected ProblemCard
+ - allows the user to edit certain information fields of a selected ProblemCard, saved via a PATCH request
- - allows the uer to delete a selected ProblemCard
+ - allows the uer to delete a selected ProblemCard.
+The Problem and all of its Climbs are removed from the backend via a DELETE request - a new GET request for Climbers data follows to refresh the Climbers route and reflect the removal of the Problem and its Climbs

 ProblemForm
- - allows the user to create a new Problem
+ - allows the user to create a new Problem, saved via a POST request

 #### Component Flow